 The goal, of course, is to work on meaningful improvements to my personal projects, so that next month I can see they’ve made that little bit more, which eventually can mean being less tied to client work.

 Think of this process as a schedule “audit”.
 Practice it regularly: focus on what’s important and thereby free-up time you are currently spending on less essential things.
-Overall, you will gain a schedule that is better balanced between client time and your own time.
+Overall, you will gain a schedule that is better balanced between client time and your own time and even prevent burnout from happening.

 Choosing the right tools to work faster

 The obvious way of finding more time is to work faster.
-If you can get the same work done in less time, you have more time.
+If you can stay real focused while working and get the same job done in less time, you have more time.
 This is very simple and the struggle for increased productivity is one which has occupied workers since the industrial revolution.

 I polled fellow WordPress freelancers in the Advanced WordPress Facebook group to see how other professionals approached time management, and simply working faster was by far the most favoured time management tool.